beurar/Viceroys-STALKER-ALife/README.md

 7. Use the **Mark All Buildings**, **Mark Bridges** and **Mark Roads** actions from this menu if you need to visualize these objects.
 Road markers now highlight crossroads as well.
 Buildings are no longer marked automatically when debug mode is enabled.
 8. **Cache Map Wrecks** to collect all wreck objects placed on the map.
 This action populates `STALKER_wrecks` for other functions.

+### Debug Mode
+Debugging features are controlled by the `VSA_debugMode` setting.
+When enabled, additional actions appear in the scroll menu and extra markers help visualize anomaly placement.
+Toggle this option through the CBA settings menu or by setting the mission variable before initialization.

 ## Usage

 All functions are contained under the `functions` directory and follow the `TAG_fnc_functionName` convention.
 Key entry points include: